tiket-oss/canary-router/README.md

 ## Installation

-To install the canary router, make sure that you have Go installed and run the following command.
+- If you have Go installed, run the following command:

 ```sh
 go get -u -v github.com/tiket-libre/canary-router
 ```

+- or download the binary : [Latest Binary](releases/latest)

 ## Usage